HTML50/HTML50.github.io/README.md

+# How does it work

+a bat/bash file to find the newest blog file and thumbnail image, writing  html into list.html, then git push.

 # How to use

-1. download the zip
+1. clone this repo and git push.

-2. wrte a new blog in Typora, and export it into `html` file
+2. wrte a new blog in Typora, export into `html` without styles.

-3. put the *.html into this folder `./blog`, and *.png into `./list-img`
+3. put the *.html into folder `./blog`, and new blogs  thumbnail *.png into `./list-img`

-4. execute update.bat (update.bat mainly finds the newest html file and write it into the blog list page) and done!
+4. WINDOWS: (power Shell) `.\update.bat MEMO `

+   Linux: `./update MEMO`

+5. all be well done if lucky.

 ## PS

-this tool is only work in Windows ( because of I used *.bat for auto update ).
+~~this tool is only work in Windows ( because of I used *.bat for auto update ).~~

-If you want to build a site without any frameworks and publish on Github, you can give a try.
-I feel good about this.
+update a Linux bash.
+You can keep the file you need and delete the others. (for Windows `make.bat`, `update.bat`, for Linux `update`)